sagarknk/Graphical_Evidence/BGL/README.txt

 %%% If q=2, exact log-marginal is computed.
 Following this, 25 random permutations of 1:q are generated and
 %%% log-marginal is computed in parallel for all permutations, using the parallel-for "parfor".
 %%% Function calls to "BGL_Hao_wang.m", "BGL_last_col_fixed.m" are made to run the required Gibbs samplers for the procedure.
+%%% Function calls to "gigrnd.m" to sample inverse-Gaussian latent parameters ($\tau_{ij}$), which is a special case of sampling from Generalized Inverse-Gaussian (GIG) - gigrnd
 %%% Mean and sd of the log-marginal from HM estimate and our procedure are printed at the end of computation.

 2. Skilling_method.m